 About this online course

-This EIPA online course examines these questions and assesses progress of ongoing ESF programmes.
-We will compare the requirements of the current and new programming periods.
-We will focus on some recent cases of good practice, from Italy, UK and around the EU.
+This 3-day EIPA seminar examines these questions and assesses progress of new programmes.
+We will ask how you are identifying your spending priorities for your new programmes and what important lessons have been learnt from current and previous ESF programmes?
+We will consider some recent cases of good practice from around the EU.

 EIPA experts will build on three successful EIPA seminar-workshops recently delivered under contract to the Flanders Region, the Brussels Capital Region, and the Wallonie region – assisting them with the preparation of a new generation of ESF+ programmes.